Intersections of thick compact sets in $\mathbb{R}^d$: A lower bound for the dimension of intersections of thick compact sets in

 \section{A lower bound for the dimension of intersections of thick compact sets in $\R^d$}

-Whilst the gap lemma, Theorem \ref{gaplemmaRd}, concerns the intersection of just two sets, it is of interest to obtain conditions that ensure that finitely many, or even countably many compact subsets of $\R^d$ have non-empty intersection.
+Whilst the gap lemma type results, concern the intersection of just two sets, it is of interest to obtain conditions that ensure that finitely many, or even countably many compact subsets of $\R^d$ have non-empty intersection.
 Using the game introduced in Definition \ref{gamedef} we not only obtain conditions involving thickness that ensure that such collection of sets in has non-empty intersection, but also get a lower bound for the Hausdorff dimension of this intersection, as stated in Theorem \ref{THEOREMintersection}.

 To achieve this we use the following technical theorem that gives a lower bound for the dimension of winning sets, based on \cite[Theorem 5.5]{BFS} and \cite[Theorem 4]{AY} and proved in the Appendix A. The parameters of a winning set provide a measure of its size and we translate this in terms of thickness which is a single number that is easy to compute and work with.